Estimate propane (C3+) recovery by turboexpander, JT, or refrigeration, with NGL rates, per GPSA 16.

 Where μJT = Joule-Thomson coefficient (°F/psi), ΔP = pressure drop across the valve.
 No work recovery — lower efficiency than turboexpander.

 Recovery Efficiency: Recovery depends on cold separator temperature, which is set by expansion ratio and inlet conditions.
-Ethane rejection is achieved by operating the demethanizer to keep C₂ in the overhead with methane.
+Ethane rejection is achieved by operating the deethanizer to keep C₂ in the overhead with methane.

-Column Sizing: Demethanizer column diameter sized from vapor/liquid traffic using Fair’s flooding correlation at the design flood fraction.
+Column Sizing: Deethanizer column diameter sized from vapor/liquid traffic using the Souders-Brown flooding correlation at the design flood fraction.

 Understand propane recovery process design, turboexpander vs. JT valve trade-offs, and NGL plant optimization

-The demethanizer column diameter is sized from vapor/liquid traffic using Fair's flooding correlation at the design flood fraction.
+The deethanizer column diameter is sized from vapor/liquid traffic using the Souders-Brown flooding correlation at the design flood fraction.
 The calculator determines tray count, column diameter, and reboiler/condenser duties per GPSA Ch.
 16.